HussnainAhmad1606/CodySnippets/README.md

 # CodySnippets - Hacktoberfest 2023 🎉🙌
 🚀 Welcome to CodySnippets - Your Code Sharing Community 🚀

 CodySnippets is an open-source platform designed to facilitate the sharing, discovery, and collaboration of code snippets and programming tips.
 Whether you're a seasoned developer looking to share your expertise or a newcomer seeking solutions, CodySnippets provides a vibrant ecosystem for all levels of programmers.
-Ahmed Shafique Revork this repository

 ## Key Features 🌟
 - Share and explore code snippets in various programming languages.